JetBrains/jetbrains_guide/sites/dotnet-guide/contents/authors/pwe/index.md

 thumbnail: ./pwe.jpg
 ---

-Paul is the PyCharm Developer Advocate at JetBrains.
+Paul is a member of the PyCharm Developer Advocates at JetBrains.
 Before that, Paul was a co-founder of Zope Corporation, taking the first open source application server through $14M of funding.
 Paul has bootstrapped both the Python Software Foundation and the Plone Foundation.
 Prior to that,